PyCQA/flake8/docs/source/user/violations.rst

 ========================================================

 Prior to |Flake8| 3.0, all handling of :option:`flake8 --select` and :option:`flake8 --ignore` was delegated to pycodestyle.
-It's handling of the options significantly differs from how |Flake8| 3.0 has been designed.
+Its handling of the options significantly differs from how |Flake8| 3.0 has been designed.

 pycodestyle has always preferred ``--ignore`` over ``--select`` and will